-4. It should be recalled that repressed or disguised inflation, caused partly by excess demand, exists in all Warsaw Pact countries.
-These imbalances and the rising external trade deficits of East European countries however, have been less severe in most of them than in the West.
+4. Moreover, it should be recalled that repressed or disguised inflation, caused partly by excess demand, exists in all Marsaw Pact countries.
+These imbalances and the rising external trade deficits, however, have been less severe in most East European countries than in the West.
 They have been alleviated by Western credits and did not have a significant effect on rates of Eastern economic growth in 1974.

-Soviet economic growth slowed down last year to about 5.
-3% in terms of real GNP and may attain an average of the order of 4% for the years 1971-1975 - creditable by current Western standards though short of the over-5% rate implied by the Five-Eastern Europe on the whole in 1974 maintained a Year Plan. rapid expansion that seems to place major five-year plan targets within reach.
-In Poland, however, despite strong overall performance, local disturbances were reported because of meat The decisive factor in these developments appears shortages. to have been the critical agricultural sector.
+5. Soviet economic growth slowed down last year to about 3% in terms of real GNP and may attain an average of the order of 4% for the years 1971-1975 - creditable by Western standards though short of the over-5% rate implied by the Five-Year Plan.
+Eastern Europe on the whole in 1974 maintained a rapid expansion that seems to place major five-year-plan targets within reach.
+In Poland, however, despite strong overall performance, local disturbances were reported because of meat shortages.
+The decisive factor in these developments appears to have been the critical agricultural sector.
 Harvests that fell short of plan constrained Polish meat supplies and handicapped overall Soviet performance while an exceptionally good crop apparently accelerated growth in East Germany.

-The economic effects of world-wide inflation on the 6.
-East should become more pronounced in the future.
-Economic growth will probably be affected to a greater degree by external trade balances, which promise to be more favourable than in the past for the USSR but unfavourable for Eastern .
-Europe.
+The economic effects of worldwide inflation on the East 6. should become more pronounced in the future.
+Economic growth will probably be affected to a greater degree by external trade balances, which promise to be more favourable than in the past for the USSR but unfavourable for Eastern Europe.
 In an effort to promote industrial modernisation, the USSR continued to accelerate its advance orders for Western equipment in 1974-1975.
-In Eastern Europe, however, the terms of trade with the USSR have recently worsened following an increase in Soviet energy and materials prices that transmits part of the earlier rise in world prices.
-This change has been countered but not balanced by the increased prices for East European machinery and equipment, agricultural products and The resulting pressure may lead most consumer-good exports.
-East European countries to divert exports from the West to the USSR, and to slow down growth of industrial and consumer programmes.
+In Eastern Europe, however, the terms of trade with the USSR have recently been reduced by an increase in Soviet energy and materials prices that transmits part of the earlier rise in world This change has been countered but not balanced by the prices. increased prices for East European machinery and equipment, agricultural products and consumer-good exports.
+The resulting pressure may lead most East European countries to divert exports from the West to the USSR, and to slow down growth of industrial and consumer programmes.
 The considerable economic leverage that world price movements have given the USSR over its Allies may accordingly be exercised with discretion and be aimed as much at political objectives - e.g. COMECON integration - as at commercial advantage.